-New College students and other researchers are still able to borrow, reserve or order books from other library facilities around the main University area.
+New College students, staff and other researchers are still able to borrow, reserve or order books from New College Library and other library facilities in the main University area.

 What this means for you

 New College Library on the Mound is now closed.
-All our current library services ,except for Special Collections and the Reserve collection, have been transferred to our new temporary library on the ground floor of David Hume Tower.
+All our current library services, except for Special Collections, have been transferred to our new temporary library at 40 George Square.